vikashk1/node/doc/api/util.md

 // Returns: '%% %s'
 ```

-Please note that `util.format()` is a synchronous method that is mainly
+`util.format()` is a synchronous method that is intended as a debugging tool.
-intended as a debugging tool.
-Some input values can have a significant
-performance overhead that can block the event loop.
-Use this function
+Some input values can have a significant performance overhead that can block the
-with care and never in a hot code path.
+event loop.
+Use this function with care and never in a hot code path.

 ## util.formatWithOptions(inspectOptions, format[, ...args])
 <!-- YAML